[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 you could then additionally bind the shifter to your device of choice.

-however, if there are no such binding in your game, then you will have to come up with your own bindings for the feeder. so, back in the feeder’s bindings and controls you would want to somehow “split” the screen into two axis, where middle is the neutral position for Y and Z (Y0, Z0), where Z is inverted, so its Z0 starts in the centre, not at the bottom of the screen. this is something that i was previously completely stuck on with this feeder, virtual controller, so MAYBE you are better off using another feeder. this was honestly a nightmare to figure out myself, so i wish you the best of luck
+anyway, as usual, if there are no such (combined) bindings in your game, then you will have to come up with your own bindings via the feeder. so, back in the feeder’s bindings and controls you would want to somehow “split” the screen into two axis, where middle is the neutral position for Y and Z (Y0, Z0), where Z is inverted, so its Z0 starts in the centre, not at the bottom of the screen. this is something that i was previously completely stuck on with this feeder, virtual controller, so MAYBE you are better off using another feeder (scroll up for the list). this was honestly a nightmare to figure out myself, so i wish you the best of luck!!!

 i did it for yall mfs who are freaky like that with a mouse.

-in fact, i GREATLY encourage you to try the other feeders.
+i really encourage you to try the other feeders if youve had a bad experience!

 <3